HC24701806/IB-CS-EE/README.md

 # IB CS EE
-This is the code for my IB CS EE paper.
-In this paper I am comparing Faster RCNN and Yolo v8 in traffic sign detection task.
+Code for my IB Extended Essay.
+In this paper I am comparing the accuracy and speed of Faster R-CNN and Yolov8 in traffic sign detection.

 ## Set Up
 1. Install required packaged